bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 ## Summary

 > During this LAB you have learned about inventory files and groups.
 The all group is always there but creating groups help organize your inventory.
+Also, learned host to use limits to exclude a hosts listed in the inventory file without having to edit the inventory file.
 See https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

 ## Lab Cleanup